In This Article

 Is There A Limit?

-Clear + Brilliant is generally, and according to Jaliman, “It is a risk-free laser.”
+Clear + Brilliant is generally safe, and according to Jaliman, “It is a risk-free laser.”
 There is also no limit to date, so patients can seek as many treatments as they think they need.
 “The number of treatments ultimately depends on personal concerns and skincare desires,” she goes on.

 “Sufficient time between treatments, at least one month should be observed in order to allow the regenerative process to complete itself,” Zuckerman points out.